babylonlabs-io/covenant-emulator/README.md

 ## Covenant Signer

-The Covenant Signer works alongside the Covenant Emulator.
-It is designed to securely handle private keys for signing operations.
-The signer has been redesigned to prioritize security through isolation - separating the private key handling from the more exposed emulator program.
+The Covenant Signer operates in tandem with the Covenant Emulator and is purpose-built to securely manage private keys for signing operations.
+It prioritizes security through isolation, ensuring that private key handling is confined to an instance with minimal connectivity and simpler application logic compared to the Covenant Emulator daemon.

 Previously, private keys were stored in the Bitcoin wallet using PSBT (Partially Signed Bitcoin Transactions) for signing operations.
 The new design uses a